 In response to the crisis days following the tragedy, the federal, state, local and community agencies established the family assistance center at Camping World Stadium to address immediate needs.

-Victim Advocates work with those impacted using Survivor-Family Centered Advocacy.
+Case Managers work with those impacted using Survivor-Family Centered Advocacy.
 This employs a team-approach to healing by providing comprehensive services, while offering support.
-OUAC Victim Advocates use this advocacy approach to navigate a multitude of complex needs aimed at sustaining resiliency and discovering a survivor-family guided “new normal.”
+OUAC Case Managers use this advocacy approach to navigate a multitude of complex needs aimed at sustaining resiliency and discovering a survivor-family guided “new normal.”
 Additionally, the diverse OUAC staff are culturally experienced, trauma-informed, LGBTQ-affirming representatives from the Hispanic community who are there to support families.